Generalized Feynman-Kac Formula under volatility uncertainty: Introduction

-In this paper we provide a generalization of the Feynman-Kac formula under volatility uncertainty to include an additional linear term due to discounting.
-The presence of the linear term in the PDE prevents the conditions under which a Feynman-Kac formula in the $G$-setting is provided in \cite{hu_ji_peng_song_2014} to hold.
+In this paper we provide a Feynman-Kac formula under volatility uncertainty to include an additional linear term in the associated PDE due to discounting.
+The presence of the linear term in the PDE prevents the conditions under which a Feynman-Kac formula in the $G$-setting is proved in \cite{hu_ji_peng_song_2014}.
 Up to our knowledge, there are no contributions in the literature where such a relation between $G$-conditional expectation and solutions of (nonlinear) PDEs is given in a setting not satisfying the hypothesis of \cite{hu_ji_peng_song_2014}.
 Here, we establish for the first time a relation between nonlinear PDEs and $G$-conditional expectation of a \emph{discounted} payoff.
 We introduce a family of fully nonlinear PDEs identified by a regularizing parameter with terminal condition $\varphi$ at time $T>0$, and obtain the $G$-conditional expectation of a discounted payoff as the limit of the solutions of such a family of PDEs when the regularity parameter goes to zero.
+Using a stability result, we can prove that such a limit is a viscosity solution of the limit PDE.
+Therefore, we are able to show that the $G$-conditional expectation of the discounted payoff is a solution of the PDE.

-More specifically we consider the $G$-setting introduced in \cite{shige_script}, a $G$-It\^o process $X=(X_t)_{t \in [0,T]}$ and the $G$-conditional expectation
+More specifically we consider the $G$-setting introduced in \cite{peng_nonlinearExpectation_book}, a $G$-It\^{o} process $X=(X_t)_{t \in [0,T]}$ and the $G$-conditional expectation

-where $\mathcal{F}_t$ represents the information available at time $t$.
-Here $\varphi$ is a real-valued function, which may represent the payoff of an interest rate derivative in applications, and is supposed to satisfy some suitable regularity and integrability conditions.
+for any $(r,x) \in [0,T] \times (0, \infty)$.
+Here $\varphi$ is a real-valued function, supposed to be continuous with polynomial growth, which may represent the payoff of an interest rate derivative or of a life insurance liability in applications.

 In the classical framework, the well known Feynman-Kac representation theorem establishes -under some integrability conditions on their coefficients- a connection between SDEs and parabolic PDEs by the formula